 As for clean-up, this is one idea that may help.
 This teacher places the paint in a smaller plastic cup then puts the smaller cup inside the easel cup.
 When it is time to change out the paint, she simply throws the plastic cup away.

 Do you have other helpful tips for easel painting?
-I’d love to hear them!Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+I’d love to hear them!Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!